Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Model

 \paragraph{Objects.} An object $\object$ can be thought of as data that each transaction reads, modifies, or creates on the blockchain.
-The set of all objects on the blockchain is represented as $\setobjects$, $|\setobjects| = \numobjects$.
-Each transaction $\tx(\_\_,\readset,\writeset)$ interacts with the objects in the sets \readset and \writeset.
+The set of all objects is represented as $\setobjects$, and $\numobjects = |\setobjects|$.
+Each transaction $\tx(t,g,\{\readset,\writeset\})$ interacts with the objects in the sets \readset and \writeset.
 For all objects in \readset, the object remains unchanged after the interaction.
 For all objects in \writeset, the object can either be created or, if it already exists, then the value is modified.
 We represent the value of the object $\object$ by \val{\object}.

-Objects have been used previously in various blockchains; for example, SUI Packages are smart contracts and functions, which are a type of read-only object.
-SUI Objects are recursively or non-recursively defined structs \cite{sui2025object}, i.e., storage that each transaction can access.

 Sometimes a transaction might not access all the objects it asks for.
-For example, let's suppose a transaction wants to access an object (such as the price of an exchange in an AMM~\cite{amm} contract), say $\object_1$.
-Conditional on the value accessed in the object, it would modify some objects (if the price of exchange is greater than some value, then modify self balance ($\object_2$) and contract balance ($\object_3$) based on instructions in the AMM ($\object_4$)).
-Then the transaction uses $\readset = \{\object_1, \object_4\}$ and $\writeset = \{\object_1, \object_2,\object_3\}$.
-However, sometimes if the condition on the value of the object fails, then the transaction does not access all objects (if the value of $\object_1$ (price of exchange) is not favorable for the user, then it would not access objects $\object_3$ or $\object_4$).
-For this, we define contingent objects and some related terms below.

-\paragraph{Used sets.} As a transaction's declared read/write sets may be conditional, we define the \emph{used} sets of $\tx$ when executed on a particular state (or after a prefix schedule) as
+Objects have been used before by various blockchains, e.g., SUI Packages are smart contracts and functions (a type of read-only objects) while SUI Objects represent storage that each transaction can access \cite{sui2025object}.

+We introduce a single \emph{running example} that we reuse throughout the paper to make each new idea concrete.

+\begin{example}[Running Example: Alice's Swap] Alice submits a transaction $\txswap$ to an automated market maker (AMM)~\cite{amm} which first \emph{reads an oracle price} object $\opx$.
+If the price is favorable, it executes the swap, writing the pool reserves $\opool$ and Alice's balance $\obal$; if the price is unfavorable, it reverts right after reading the oracle and touches nothing else.
+So $\txswap$ declares the objects $\{\opx, \opool, \obal\}$, but only $\opx$ is \emph{always} used; $\opool$ and $\obal$ are \emph{contingent}, used only on the favorable branch.
+Throughout, we assume $\txswap$ uses one unit of compute, has priority $1$, and that $\opool$ is used thrice as much as other objects.
+We call the favorable branch the \emph{desired} execution, and the revert the \emph{under-executed} one.
+For this, we define contingency and some related terms below. \end{example}